Bombardofficial/Bombardofficial/README.md

 - BSc in Computer Science with a focus on game development
 - Currently pursuing a Master's in AI Engineering at FH Technikum Wien
-- Co-developing a narrative-driven psychological horror game (*Beneath the Quiet: Where It Ends*), releasing on Steam in 2025
+- Developing a narrative-driven psychological horror game (*Beneath the Quiet: Where It Ends*), releasing on Steam in 2025
 - 8+ years of experience in music production with releases signed by international labels

 ---